 Don’t believe me?

-Try ask any company manager or owner the question:
+Try asking any company manager or owner this question:

 We need to learn how to bury bodies … hide the skeletons.

-With the bad, there is good.
-Always.
+However, with the bad there will always be good.
 Can social media be a niche tool for starting a new business?

 Can it be used to make money?